ggwozdz2/JNP1-Projects/README.md

 # JNP1-Projects
-Projects created during "anguages and tools for programming I" (Języki i narzędzia programowania 1) during the academic year 2022/23 at University of Warsaw.
+Projects created during "languages and tools for programming I" (Języki i narzędzia programowania 1) during the academic year 2022/23 at University of Warsaw.

 Throughout this course, we have learned programming paradigms in C++ (OOP, functional, imperative).